 - Never continue to use a battery pack after its recharging capacity has become impaired, or after the display of a warning message indicating that the battery pack's power is exhausted.
-Continued use of an exhausted or impaired battery pack could cause the loss of data. - Never dispose of battery packs with normal trash.
-Bring them to your TOSHIBA dealer or to another recycling center to save resources and prevent environmental damage.
-Cover the terminals with electrical tape to prevent short-circuits, which could cause the battery pack to ignite or rupture. - Use only battery packs recommended by TOSHIBA as replacements. - 4.
-Always make sure the battery pack is installed correctly and securely.
-Otherwise, a battery pack could fall out and possibly cause injury.

-- Charge the battery pack only in an ambient temperature between 5 and 35 degrees Celsius.
-Otherwise, the electrolyte solution might leak, battery pack performance might deteriorate and the battery life might be shortened. - 6.
-Be sure to monitor the remaining battery power.
-If the battery pack and real time clock battery discharge completely, Standby and Suspend will not function and data in memory will be lost.
-Also, the computer might register an incorrect time and date.
-In this case, connect the AC adaptor to recharge the batteries. - Never install or remove the battery pack without first turning off the power and disconnecting the AC adaptor.
+Continued use of an exhausted or impaired battery pack could cause the loss of data. - 2.
+Use only battery packs recommended by TOSHIBA as replacements. - When installing a battery pack or before moving the PC, always make sure the battery pack is inserted correctly and securely.
+If the battery falls out, while you are carrying the PC, you could be injured or the battery pack could be damaged. - 4.
+Charge the battery pack only in an ambient temperature between 5 and 35 degrees Celsius.
+Otherwise, the electrolyte solution might leak, battery pack performance might deteriorate and the battery life might be shortened. - Never continue to use a battery pack after its recharging capability has become impaired, or after the warning message indicating that the battery pack power is exhausted has been displayed. - 6.
+Continued use of an exhausted or impaired battery pack could result in the loss of data or damage to PC. - Never install or remove the battery pack without first turning off the power and disconnecting the AC adaptor.
 Never remove the battery pack while the computer is in Suspend or Standby mode.
 Data will be lost.